johnpapa/angular-styleguide/README.md

     ```

   - Note: For brevity only, the rest of the examples in this guide may omit the IIFE syntax.

+  - Note: IIFE's prevent test code from reaching private members like regular expressions or helper functions which are often good to unit test directly on their own.
+However you can test these through accessible members or by exposing them through their own component.
+For example placing helper functions, regular expressions or constants in their own factory or constant.

 **[Back to top](#table-of-contents)**

 ## Modules

+  - **Avoid Naming Collisions**: Use unique naming conventions with separators for sub-modules.

+  *Why?*: Unique names help avoid module name collisions.
+Separators help define modules and their submodule hierarchy.
+For example `app` may be your root module while `app.dashboard` and `app.users` may be modules that are used as dependencies of `app`.

   - **Definitions (aka Setters)**: Declare modules without a variable using the setter syntax.